apptainer/singularity-userdocs/signNverify.rst

 Searching for keys
 ==================

-Singularity allows you to search the keystore for public keys.
+{Singularity} allows you to search the keystore for public keys.
 You can search for names, emails, and fingerprints (key IDs).
 When searching for a fingerprint, you need to use ``0x`` before the fingerprint, check the example: